ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/README.md

 **Figure 10** through **Figure 21** are companion figures to the correlation heatmapping, and show across all 15x15 puzzle days (black) and by-puzzle-day (colored) scatter plots of features of interest vs raw solve times at the level of individual puzzles (with trend lines indicating aggregate correlation strength).
 A feature distribution density plot (FDP), per feature, shows puzzle day-specific trends in its distribution.
 A number of features with strong correlations to IS1 solve time can be seen here to covary with puzzle day.
 Subsequent predictive modeling outputs will quantify the relative importance of each of these features to puzzle difficulty.

 Several general observations with potential relevance to predictive modeling are worth mention here as a primer for looking at the plots below.
 Firstly, though most features had at least a moderate correlation strength with IS1 solve times across all 15x15 puzzles, at the by-puzzle-day level these correlations were typically stronger for the more difficult puzzle days (Saturday in particular).
-This finding suggests that there may be an overall difficulty threshold below which the importance of solver 'recent form' just 'overwhelms' variability of specific parameters of the puzzles themselves (see discussion above about **Fig. 9**, and also see **Fig. 21**).
+This finding suggests that there may be an overall difficulty threshold below which the importance of solver aptitude simply overwhelms variability of specific parameters of the puzzles themselves (see discussion above about **Fig. 9**, and also see **Fig. 21**).
 Secondly, feature correlations for (see figure captions for scatterplots below) the Global Median solver on the identical set of puzzles were uniformly directionally the same as for IS1, but also uniformly were *stronger* than those for IS1.
 My hunch is that this is related to the more variable rate of by-puzzle-day improvement over time for IS1 relative to the GMS (**see Figs. 1 and 2**), but proving or disproving this hunch  will require running the correlations (per solver) against times adjusted for the day-specific 10-puzzle moving average (stay tuned...).

 **Figure 9.
 Correlation Heatmapping of IS1 Individual Puzzle Performance vs Grid, Clue, Answer and Past Performance Features**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/assets/90933302/4d71482e-580f-43c1-b370-53c916484ce4)